opencampus-sh/ml-project-template/4_Presentation/INSTRUCTIONS.md

 ## Submission

 1. Prepare your slides in a format that is easy to present and share (e.g., PowerPoint, Google Slides, PDF).
+2. Complete the [README](../README.md) in the top folder with your project specific info.
-2. Save the presentation slides in the folder `4_Presentation`.
+3. Save the presentation slides in the folder `4_Presentation`.
-3. Complete the [README]() in the top folder with your project specific info.
+4. Change the link in the [README](README.md) in this folder to point to your presentation slides.
-4. Login under [edu.opencampus.sh](https://edu.opencampus.sh) and open the page of the course in which you are conducting the project.
+5. Login under [edu.opencampus.sh](https://edu.opencampus.sh) and open the page of the course in which you are conducting the project.
 In the achievement section, select the title of your project; then download the provided template, complete it, and upload the completed document.

 After the final deadline for the submission, the projects will be reviewed and the certificates will be issued.